Medicaid And Long-Term Care Planning

 How does Medicaid planning help protect my assets?

-Through careful planning, you can arrange your assets to meet Medicaid’s eligibility requirements without having to spend everything on nursing home costs.
-This can involve:
+Through careful planning, you can arrange your assets to meet Medicaid’s eligibility requirements without having to spend everything on long-term care costs.
+This may involve:

 - Transferring assets to a spouse under Medicaid’s spousal protection rules